MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_LAB_MANUAL.md

 #### Scenario

 In this exercise, you will first build and run a simple web application locally.
 For this you will run migrations for your local db.
-You will then create an AppService and SQL database in Microsoft Azure.
-You will configure your application to use the Azure SQL database.
-You will populate the database using Migrations.
-After that you will deploy your application to Microsoft Azure.
+You will then create an AppService and SQL database in Microsoft Azure and configure your application to use the Azure SQL database.
+Populate the database using Migrations.
+Finally you will deploy your application to Microsoft Azure.

 The main tasks for this exercise are as follows:

 1. Explore and run the application locally.

 2. Create a new Web App in Microsoft Azure.

 3. Prepare the application for deployment.

 4. Deploy the application.

-5. Run the application in Microsoft Azure.
+5. Update the application and deploy in Microsoft Azure.

 #### Task 1: Explore and run the application locally